-An advantageous by product of the weather though is that it forces everyone – most importantly, women – to keep the layers at a ‘bare’ minimum.
+An advantageous byproduct of the weather though is that it forces everyone – most importantly, women – to keep the layers at a ‘bare’ minimum.
 Of course, a negative consequence of that is, it forces “EVERYONE” to take part in the semi-nude fest.
 Alas, that’s what the beer is for.

 Those new on the scene – whom prefer not to read the “About the Outlaw” section (and I don’t blame you) – need only look at the banner graphic above and the title itself to (hopefully) realize this blog has a western twist.

 Post Kirk, Mr. Paisley and crew quickly break into a custom rendition of “Time Warp” that includes special riffs from the Star Trek and Star Wars themes.
 All of this is taking place while a large video board is playing an animated video (a staple at all Paisley concerts) of Brad and his band taking part as characters from the Star Wars and Trek universes in a type of Trek–Wars mash-up.
-(It also should be noted Brad does all the animation himself… like a true geek should.)
-Despite being hard to see in the dark, I had a huge manure eating grin on my face for the entire 4 minutes of the set.
+(It also should be noted that Brad does all the animation himself… like a true geek should.)
+Despite being hard to see in the dark, I had a huge manure-eating grin on my face for the entire four minutes of the set.

 I’m overjoyed to say it’s the first time I entered the realm of sci-fi country music geekdom.
-Add to it the fact it was an artist that I would provide my first born to in the event of a worldwide plague, and you can just imagine me standing there, paralyzed in a rare kind of happiness I only reserve for special occasions (Such as the release of a new Ghostbusters figure from Mattel).
+Add to it the fact it was an artist that I would provide my first born to in the event of a worldwide plague, and you can just imagine me standing there, paralyzed in a rare kind of happiness I only reserve for special occasions (such as the release of a new Ghostbusters figure from Mattel).

 I wish I would have personally been able to get a full video of it on my phone, but because it caught me so off guard (in conjunction with my cheap seats located in the next city over) I wasn’t able to record the whole thing properly.
 Plus, I had to be selfish and take in everything for myself in that moment.

 If you choose to keep score at home, this was actually my fourth* pilgrimage to Stagecoach in as many years.
-(I attached an asterisk to the word forth because technically, the last 3 years I’ve gone chiefly for my apparel company Active Country (which I shamelessly link to HERE and the main menu above).
+(I attached an asterisk to the word fourth because technically, the last three years I’ve gone chiefly for my apparel company Active Country (which I shamelessly link to HERE and the main menu above).
 As a side-side note, I donate 5% of my proceeds from Active Country to Operation Gratitude, which sends care packages to our troops around the world year round.

 Due to the ‘responsibilities’ of running my business all weekend taking so much out of me, unfortunately the time and energy needed to party with the over 60,000 rednecks becomes close to non-existent.
 Still, don’t cry for me outlaws as I was able to partake in all the festivities my very first year when I went solely as a redneck.

-To say my body – specifically my liver – is still recovering from that monumental weekend 3 years ago is like saying that listening to Kathy Griffin for more than 30 seconds will cause your ears to bleed indefinitely.
+To say my body – specifically my liver – is still recovering from that monumental weekend three years ago is like saying that listening to Kathy Griffin for more than 30 seconds will cause your ears to bleed indefinitely.

 I digress though… if you are a country music fan like myself, then you owe it to yourself to experience the nirvana that is the Stagecoach Country Music Festival at least once during your lifetime.
 It will be a weekend you will never forget… or you might forget.